BA.INTL - International Studies

 Language: Any language spoken in the study abroad host country, preferably taken while studying abroad

-Thematic Track Courses: Majors who select a thematic track complete one semester of foreign language above the college's requirement (preferably taken while studying abroad) and four courses that are pre-approved by the director to fulfill the track.
-At least one course should come from the "focus courses" list.
+Thematic Track Courses: Majors who select a thematic track complete four courses that are listed below or pre-approved by the director to fulfill the track.
+At least one course has to come from the "focus courses" list.
 Students also have the option to create their individualized track in consultation with the international studies director.
-Students may take no more than two courses in the same discipline to fulfill this requirement.
+Students cannot take no more than two courses in the same discipline to fulfill this requirement.
 Additional courses, including special topics courses of appropriate content, may be approved by the international studies director.
 Study abroad courses may also fulfill this requirement.

 Focus Courses: ECON 262; SOC/IDS 468